RMSLowside/rmslow/Drawings/PandL/README.md

 - Ability to use Neptune in our environment?
 - Differing query languages between Neo4j and Neptune (just adds to the learning curve)

 However, although graph databases seem quite powerful if you hold the object state, since we probably won't have much stored about the objects themselves it may be overkill to build a graph.
-Standard tables should work well enough, but if there is a reason to hold state information (or perhaps another reason to use a graph?) then it is theoretically possible to structure the data in this way.
+Standard tables should work well enough (there likely will not be any really complex joins either), but if there is a reason to hold state information (or perhaps another reason to use a graph?) then it is theoretically possible to structure the data in this way.
 There's a rudimentary example of how this might be structured in the DrawIO (on the tab labeled 'Graph DB Example').

 ## API